boriel-basic/zxbasic/docs/external_resources.md

 To integrate ZX Basic with Tommy Gun, please follow this [tutorial](http://www.boriel.com/forum/viewtopic.php?f=14&t=329&start=0).

+###SpectNet IDE
+A free and impressive IDE created by [Istvan Novak](https://github.com/Dotneteer).
+This is a very powerful IDE very advanced and fully documented.
+Proceed to the [SpectNet IDE page](https://dotneteer.github.io/spectnetide/) to download the tool and get further information.
+The documentation of it is very well maintained.

 ## Graphics editors

 * [SevenUP](http://www.speccy.org/metalbrain/), a ZX Spectrum graphics editor for FreeBSD, GNU/Linux, MacOS and Windows.